nidhiknayak/nidhiknayak/README.md

 ### 👩‍💻 ABOUT ME

-༘⋆🎓 I'm a Computer Science undergraduate from MVJ College of Engineering (2021–2025), with a strong foundation in full-stack development, data science, and AI/ML.
+༘⋆🎓 I'm a Computer Science undergraduate from MVJ College of Engineering (2021–2025), currently pursuing my Master’s in Computer Science & Engineering at PES Universit.
 ༘⋆🌱 I'm currently building AI-integrated platforms and no-code tools.
 ༘⋆🚀 Passionate about developer tooling, agentic AI, and automation systems.
 ༘⋆💬 Always open to interesting internships, hackathons, and collaborations!